MysticalWoodsman/Random-Act-Project/README.md

 Peer-to-peer phone application that facilitates community kindness.

 -- What is it? --

 This application is to be deployed publically free of charge.
-The application will integrate into Venmo to transfer small dollar amounts to individuals who are in need.
+The application will integrate with Venmo to transfer small dollar amounts to individuals who are in need.
 To accomplish this objective, the following event flow will take place:

 1. An individual will find themselves in need of a small dollar amount ($5 to $20)
 2. The anonymous request will be 'broadcast' via a Bluetooth* signal for that specific proximity.